account931/Laravel-Yii2_Comment_Vote_widgets/blog_Laravel/ReadMe_Laravel_Com_Commands.txt

 # CSS error if Bootstrap modal appearing under background =>  .modal-backdrop { z-index: -1;}

 # $_POST => simple rule to make your life easier...
 NEVER return a view in response to a POST request.
 Always redirect somewhere else which shows the result of the post or displays the next form.

+# Laravel view not found on production Server => Just delete all files in the bootstrap/cache folder of the server.
+Now the server will not use the cache of the localhost.

+# Laravel does not show images on production server => causes the same folder /bootstrap/cache.
+Run on local {php artisan cache:clear} then {php artisan optimize} and  re-upload /bootstrap/cache to server. {php artisan optimize} will optimize command which will re-build your configuration cache, bootstrap file cache and route

 =============================